 The photographs were downloaded from the internet, and the majority of them (38) were identical to pictures featured on the subjects' "Missing Person" flyers.
 It's unclear whether or not Keyes intended to save them to his hard drive.
 On the FBI's Kidnappings & Missing Persons page, clicking on a picture of someone's "Missing Person" flyer will trigger an automatic download of that file.
 It is entirely possible that he was clicking on pictures aimlessly (he admitted that he often cruised the internet when he had been drinking heavily).
 Two of the people on this list were clearly not randomly included.
 They disappeared at the same time as one another, in June of 2011, from Essex Junction, VT.
 Their names were William and Lorraine Currier.
 After his arrest, Keyes confessed to their murders.

-Is this a list of his likely victims?
+Is this a list of his potential victims?

 No. Israel Keyes is not believed to be involved in most of these cases.
 Daniel Barter disappeared 19 years before Keyes was born; Chioma Gray and Georgina DeJesus were both found alive and returned to their families; and he has been officially ruled out in most of the others.
 Some of the cases have been solved.
 Others cannot officially be classified as "solved" because the presumed murderers are deceased, which means a trial will not take place (and in the absence of a conviction, all are presumed innocent in a court of law).
 Several investigations have uncovered strong circumstantial links to likely suspects.
 Many of the cases remain open to this day.